Humanist non-religious funerals and memorials – celebrating a life

 After the ceremony I provide a bound presentation copy of the script, including all contributions from others, for you to keep and read in the months and years to follow.

-If you’d like me to help you create a fitting farewell for a loved one, my contact details appear on the right hand side of this page.
+If you’d like me to help you create a fitting farewell or memorial for a loved one, my contact details appear on the right hand side of this page.